 The option to include a series of individually named and priced values that are applied to a given main contractor can be created and will be available within each invoice created.
 The headings / titles of these can be set up in the Custom Values section.
 Once set up, the values can easily be maintained within any invoice for that Main Contractor.

-The idea behind this feature is to include a set of common prices for standard items that are often used within your company but prices for these may vary from one main contractor to another.
-So for example, using the main contractor 'Call Quick Telecoms' within any site will show a pricing schedule of the same prices each time the schedule is opened whereas another main contractor can has a different price for each of the fields.
+The idea behind this feature is to include a set of common prices for standard items that are often used within your company but prices for these may vary from one managing agent to another.
+So for example, using the managing agent 'Call Quick Telecoms' within any site will show a pricing schedule of the same prices each time the schedule is opened whereas another managing agent can has a different price for each of the fields.

 The below image shows the Pricing Schedule opened by clicking the LH Button at the top right of the Invoice To panel.
 These are just example headings, you can create as many as you require with whatever title you wish.